 You know the type.
 Huge professional-looking camera around their neck.
 Different lenses for specific events, tripod for the fireworks etc. They will often be found capturing scenic shots, perhaps ignoring the obvious well documented icons for more original pictures.
 The Photographer is generally considerate unlike The iPad-ers who hold their tablets in the air getting in everyone’s way.

 The Hipster/Social Media Addict

 If you follow any of the Disney Instagram accounts, you will have realised that vlogging and taking photos of your trip can be more than just a hobby.
 It is a lifestyle for some people, and posting photos of their every move online is just the done thing.
 Meeting Mickey?
 Gotta Facebook that.
 Huge turkey leg?
 Pop that on Twitter.
 Random ‘ear’ shot – definitely Instagrammable.

 The “Look Like I Don’t Belong Here” person

 It’s about a million degrees most days in Orlando but this person will no doubt be in jeans and a jumper.
 Or maybe a short dress (no good for boarding those rides) and stilettos.
 Whatever their attire, this person will radiate an air of disinterest and you’ll wonder why they have paid so much money to be there at all.

 The Military Planners

 These are the rope-droppers.
-They will have their Advanced Dining Reservations and FastPasses made weeks in advance and will take full advantage of Extra Magic Hours.
+They made their Advanced Dining Reservations and FastPasses weeks in advance and will take full advantage of Extra Magic Hours.
 They know where to go and when to go there, and yes they will be wearing clothes themed to the park they are in!
 They will snack on their way to attractions and there will be no time for whimsical staring at The Castle.
 They have a laminated checklist and they are not afraid to use it.

 And I am not ashamed to admit this is 100% me when I’m at Disney World!